 Can I bundle internet with other services?

 Advertising Disclosure: InternetProviders.ai is a free resource supported by advertising relationships with internet service providers.
 We may earn compensation when you sign up for service through links on our site.
-This compensation may influence the providers we review and how they appear on the site, but it does not affect our editorial independence or the objectivity of our evaluations.
+This compensation may influence the providers we review and how they appear on the site.
+It does not affect our editorial independence or the objectivity of our evaluations.
 Our priority is providing accurate, unbiased information to help you make informed decisions about internet service.